Las Vegas

 Members shall reside in Las Vegas, Nevada.
 Like all NCL, Inc. Chapters, Las Vegas aims to foster the mother-daughter relationship by serving its communities together.

-Currently, the Las Vegas Chapter has over 300 members providing hands-on volunteer service for 30 philanthropic organizations and contributing over 5,200 hours to our local community each year.
+Currently, the Las Vegas Chapter has over 200 members providing hands-on volunteer service for 78 philanthropic organizations and contributing over 6,570 hours to our local community each year.
+Our mission is to empower our mothers & daughters to participate locally in our enriching programs and events that embraces the pillars of philanthropy, culture and leadership.

 In addition to volunteer service to our philanthropies, Las Vegas Chapter members participate in several annual events, including: